-Note 2: The Company has three Non-Executive Directors, of whom two comprise the Audit Committee.
-The Board is of the opinion that due to the nature and size of the Company, this function can be adequately performed with less than the three members recommended under ASX guidelines.
+Note 2: The Company has three Non-Executive Directors, of whom two are members of the Audit Committee.
+The Board is of the opinion that due to the nature and size of the Company, this function can be adequately performed with less than the three members recommended.